saicaca/fuwari/src/content/posts/covuni-experience.md

 the parameters along with the conditions are the state transitions, and the animation being played is the current state.

-FSMs are also an example of event driven programming [^wikipedia-event-driven-fsm], which you might be familiar with if you use JavaScript/Typescript/ECMAScript (whatever, idfk what it's called).
+FSMs are also an example of event driven programming [^wikipedia-event-driven-fsm], which you might be familiar with if you use JavaScript/Typescript/ECMAScript.
 I have used Event-Driven Programming [^wikipedia-event-driven-programming] in Godot with the help of [signals](https://docs.godotengine.org/en/stable/classes/class_signal.html) ([Godot documentation for Using Signals](https://docs.godotengine.org/en/stable/getting_started/step_by_step/signals.html)).